 Details: Dir.
 Arnold Laven.
 Perf.
 Tim Holt, Audrey Dalton, Hans Conried.
 MGM, 1957.

 Synopsis: An earthquake in the Salton Sea, California, unleashes radioactive mollusk monsters.
-Nearby Naval base officers work to stop the horde of monsters, and a white male museum archivist appears in three short scenes to help find a map of underground rivers.
+Nearby Naval base officers work to stop the horde of monsters, and a museum archivist appears in three short scenes to help find a map of underground rivers.

 Role Call: Milton Parsons as Lewis Clark Dobbs (uncredited) — Information Provider/Comic Relief (male)